marcduiker/dapr-docs/daprdocs/content/en/reference/api/workflow_api.md

 weight: 300
 ---

-Dapr provides users with the ability to interact with workflows through its built-in workflow engine, which is implemented exclusively using Dapr Actors as its backend.
-This workflow engine is accessed using the name dapr in API calls as the `workflowComponentName`.
+Dapr provides users with the ability to interact with workflows through its built-in workflow engine, which is implemented using Dapr Actors.
+This workflow engine is accessed using the name `dapr` in API calls as the `workflowComponentName`.

 ## Start workflow request